A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

 It depends.
-The general rule is that any parental consent mechanism “must be reasonably calculated, in light of available technology, to ensure that the parent providing consent is the child’s parent.”
+The general rule is that any parental consent mechanism “must be reasonably calculated, in light of available technology, to ensure that the person providing consent is the child’s parent.”
 The Rule lists several methods that automatically meet this standard, one of which is the use of a credit card, debit card, or other online payment system in connection with a monetary transaction.
-However, the listed methods aren't exhaustive; you may use other methods as long as they are “reasonably calculated” to ensure that the consent is being provided by the parent.
-Although collecting a 16-digit credit or debit card number alone would not satisfy this standard, there may be circumstances in which collection of the card number – in conjunction with implementing other safeguards – would suffice.
+Importantly, the listed methods are not exhaustive; you may use other methods as long as they are “reasonably calculated” to ensure that the consent is being provided by the parent.
+Although collecting a 16-digit credit or debit card number alone would not satisfy the method listed in the Rule, there may be circumstances in which collection of the card number – in conjunction with implementing other safeguards – would suffice to meet the standard for verifiable parental consent.
 For example, you could supplement the request for credit card information with special questions to which only parents would know the answer and find supplemental ways to contact the parent.

 6. I would like to use a credit card or a government-issued identification as a method of parental consent.
 I am worried, however, that I will not know whether it is the child’s parent or another adult who is submitting identification for consent.
 Do I need to collect additional information to confirm that, in fact, it is the parent?

 No. By providing appropriate notice and obtaining consent in connection with the Rule’s proper use of a credit card or government identification, the operator will be deemed to fulfill its obligation under the Rule.

 7. What do I do if some parents cannot or will not use the consent method I have chosen?
 For instance, some parents might not have a credit card, or might feel uncomfortable providing government identification information online.